voxgibson/webmgeneral/README.md

 Check 'Add Python to PATH' at the install screen.

-Download for ffmpeg.exe and ffprobe.exe (They are in the bin folder): https://ffmpeg.zeranoe.com/builds/
+Download link for ffmpeg.exe and ffprobe.exe (They will be in the bin folder): https://ffmpeg.zeranoe.com/builds/

 ffmpeg.exe and ffprobe.exe need to be put in the same folder as webmgeneral.py